matjaz99/alertmonitor/README.md

 - timers (up time, time since last event...)
 - psync success rate

-### Configuratiion view
+### Configuration view

 Here it is possible to change some configuration parameters during runtime.

 ### About view

-Application meta data, version, build info...
+Application meta data, version, build info, maintainers, public channels...

-At the moment, only periodic sync endpoint can be configured (no restart required).

 ## Configuration

 ### Application configuration

-The Alertmonitor can be configured with environment variables.
+Alertmonitor can be configured with environment variables.
 Variables starting with `ALERTMONITOR_*` are related to behaviour of the application, while other variables may be used for other purposes (such as logger configuration or custom environment variable substitution).